mathigatti/sexting-dataset/README.md

 - _raw_ folder contains the original files, some are images which I converted into text applying an OCR.
 - _sexting_dataset.txt_ contains all the chats put together.

+## Bias and contributions

+These are mostly cis-heterosexual conversations.
+If you have some data that might help to become this dataset bigger and/or more diverse feel free to contribute.

 ## Sources
 This is the list of websites where I took the data from.